 Although not the most popular in the list of crappie fishing techniques, chumming should not be overlooked.
 But first, as always, make sure it is legal in your state.
-When chumming, crappie have been known to love dry dog food, cat food, cornmeal, bread crumbs, or crushed minnows.
-Chumming with fish scales or crushed egg shells can also work.
-This is because when crappie eat baitfish, scales will often fall off and create a shimmering effect in the water.
+When chumming, crappie has been known to love dry dog food, cat food, cornmeal, bread crumbs, or crushed minnows.
+Chumming with fish scales or crushed eggshells can also work.
+This is because when crappie eats baitfish, scales will often fall off and create a shimmering effect in the water.
 This can be easily replicated by dropping scales in the water, thus triggering the crappie to feed.

 1) In-Fisherman Crappie Wisdom: Handbook of Strategies